 $52 per year for people whose annual income is below $75,000

 $104 per year for people whose annual income is $75,000 or more

 The Treasurer may change the fees at any time by changing this document and communicating the new rate to the party membership.

-Refunds are only given to paid members expelled from the party.
+Refunds are only given to members expelled from the party who have paid a membership fee.
 A refund is calculated as:

 amount paid is the amount of the membership fee paid by the member (which may differ from the current membership fee)